 2. Control System

 All modern autoclaves are equipped with a controller interface, not unlike what you would find on a microwave or oven.
 That said, autoclave control systems tend to be a bit more sophisticated than those of household appliances.
 A sterilization cycle follows a preprogrammed software formula that opens and closes valves and other components in a specific sequence.
-Therefore, all autoclaves require some form of control system, whether it’s as simple as a “push button” system with a microprocessor or as complex as a programmable logic controller with color touch screen.
+Therefore, all autoclaves require some form of control system, whether it’s as simple as a “push button” system with a microprocessor, or as complex as a programmable logic controller with a color touch screen.

 3. Thermostatic Trap